spawnmarvel/quickguides/azure/README.md

 ![NSG Default](https://github.com/spawnmarvel/quickguides/blob/main/azure/nsg-default1.jpg)

-* Associate network security group to subnet
+* Associate network security group to:
 * * Associate to vnet->subnet or nic
 * * To delete the NSG you must dissociate